arunpraba/reactjs.org/src/content/reference/react/forwardRef.md

 });
 ```

 If some component gets a ref to `MyInput`, it will only receive your `{ focus, scrollIntoView }` object instead of the DOM node.
-This lets you limit the information you expose about your DOM node to the minimum.
+This enables you limit the information you expose about your DOM node to the minimum.

 <Sandpack>